Joint Compression and Deadline Optimization for Wireless Federated Learning: introduction

 \subsection{Straggler Mitigation in FEEL}

 In addition to performing data compression on the device side, some efforts can be made on the server side as well to tackle the communication bottleneck.
 In a typical FEEL system, the upload communication time depends on the slowest device.
 Due to the heterogeneity of computation and communication resources among devices, some devices with poor channel state or computational capacity may upload their updates much slower than the others, critically prolonging the per-round latency.
-This is the well-known ``straggler’’ problem \cite{chen2021distributed}.
-It suggests that the edge server should carefully choose the non-straggler devices to upload their model updates.
-A device scheduling scheme was proposed in \cite{nishio2019client} to mitigate the straggler problem and sample devices based on their resource conditions.
+This is the well-known ``straggler’’ problem \cite{chen2021distributed}. { Given this, FEEL are extended to the asynchronous setting \cite{chai2021fedat,li2020efficient,xie2019asynchronous}, which enables devices to upload their updates periodically without strict synchronization.
+However, the asynchrony usually results in divergent training, since the updates are obtained based on different global model and devices that can upload quickly tend to upload more frequently than those devices with slow upload speed.
+Another alternative method for tackling straggler issue is device scheduling, which is applicable for synchronous FEEL.} It suggests that the edge server should carefully choose the non-straggler devices to upload their model updates.
+On this basis, a device scheduling scheme was initially proposed in \cite{nishio2019client} to mitigate the straggler problem and sample devices based on their resource conditions.
 The authors in \cite{reisizadeh2020straggler} further proposed to start the federated learning process with the faster devices and gradually involve the stragglers to improve the model performance.
-In addition to active device sampling, a more practical and simpler way is to set a deadline for the uploading process to exclude the straggler devices \cite{reisizadeh2019robust,lee2021adaptive}.
-The edge server will start the aggregation process after the deadline, the updates from the straggler devices are thus dropped.
-The deadline can exclude the straggler devices effectively, while on the other hand, due to the unreliability of wireless environment, non-straggler devices may fail to deliver the local updates due to {transmission outage} \cite{chen2020joint}, which affects the convergence of the global model, especially in the non independent and identically distributed (non-i.i.d.) data distribution setting.
-Most recently, the authors in \cite{wang2021quantized} jointly considered the effects of compression error and transmission outage for quantization bit allocation.
-They proposed that devices should set their quantization bit to ensure equal outage probability across devices.
-In their framework, the deadline is fixed and needs to be preset.
-However, the deadline setting is critical to the performance, and is coupled with the compression scheme.
-Thereby, it inspires the current work for the joint design of data compression and deadline to address the aforementioned challenges.
+In addition to active device sampling, a more practical and simpler way is to set a deadline for the uploading process to exclude the straggler devices \cite{reisizadeh2019robust,lee2021adaptive,nishio2019client}.
+The edge server will start the aggregation process after the deadline, the updates from the straggler devices are thus dropped. { The deadline can exclude the straggler devices effectively.
+However, due to the unreliability of wireless environment, even non-straggler devices may fail to deliver the local updates, causing undesired {transmission outages} \cite{chen2020joint} that hinder the convergence of the global model, especially in the non independent and identically distributed (non-i.i.d.) data distribution settings.
+The authors in \cite{wang2021quantized} jointly considered the impacts of data compression and transmission outage for compression ratio design, and proposed to set the compression ratio to ensure equal outage probability across devices.
+However, the deadline in \cite{wang2021quantized} is fixed and needs to be preset.
+Given the transmission outage brought by the deadline, it is desired to carefully set the deadline for achieving communication-efficient and FEEL with fast convergence. \rv{Furthermore, the likelihood of transmission outage is also affected by the amount of data being uploaded that depends on the compression ratio.
+The collective influence on transmission outage probability arises a strong coupling between compression mechanism and the transmission deadline.} However, owing to the difficulty in quantifying the impacts of compression and deadline, prior works, to the best of our knowledge, focused on separate design (of either the deadline \cite{lee2021adaptive} or the compression ratio \cite{wang2021quantized,han2020adaptive}), or joint design with heuristic approaches \cite{reisizadeh2019robust}. \rv{Unlike conventional hyperparameters (e.g., learning rate), the optimal values of compression ratio and deadline vary significantly across different learning tasks, wireless environments, and even training stages.
+Additionally, these parameters are interdependent, making manual tuning highly suboptimal and often leading to substantial performance degradation.
+Therefore, the joint design with theoretical guarantee remains a critical issue and warrants immediate attention.} To close this research gap, we make the first attempt to formulate the joint design problem and solve it directly. }